Dahoas/Dahoas.github.io/index.md

 Broadly speaking I am interested in applications of Reinforcement Learning to Natural Language Processing working toward the construction of a General AI.
 Pursuant of this I have jointed <a href="https://github.com/Dahoas/DeepGalerkinMethod">Eleuther AI</a>.

 I believe interpretability of our networks is crucial for systemic progres toward this general goal so my main research focuses in Neural Network Learning Theory; Specifically how the structure of a given problem/data informs the necessary structure of approximating network with some arbitrary accuracy.

+Less loftily I just aim to work on good, interesting problems with good, diverse collaborators.